translate/pootle/docs/server/commands.rst

 Produces a comma-separated list of language codes that changed since the last sync operation.

-When ``--after-revision`` is specified with a revision number as an argument, it will print the language codes for languages that have changed since the specified revision.
+When :option:`--after-revision` is specified with a revision number as an argument, it will print the language codes for languages that have changed since the specified revision.

 .. pootle_command:: test_checks